ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 adc.attach(callback(catinthehat, &thing2));
 ```

-An important thing to note, is that this state is restricted to a single pointer.
-This means you can’t bind both an object and argument to a callback.
+<span class="notes">**Note:** This state is restricted to a single pointer.
+This means you can’t bind both an object and argument to a callback.</span>

 ``` c++
  // Does not work
 adc.attach(callback(&thing, &Thing::dosomething, &arg));
 ```

-If you need to pass multiple arguments to a callback, and you can’t store the arguments in the class, you can create a struct that contains all of the arguments and pass a pointer to that.
-However, you will need to handle the memory allocation yourself.
+If you need to pass multiple arguments to a callback and you can’t store the arguments in the class, you can create a struct that contains all of the arguments and pass a pointer to that.
+However, you need to handle the memory allocation yourself.

 ``` c++
 // Create a struct that contains all of the state needed for “dosomething”